Quickstart

 A couple of things can go wrong in your streaming system.
 In Liquidsoap, we say that a source is infallible if it is always available.
 Otherwise, it is fallible, meaning that something could go wrong and the source would not be available.
 By default, an output requires that its input source is infallible, otherwise it complains that “That source is fallible!”

 For example, a normal playlist is fallible.
-Firstly, because it could contain only invalid files, or at least spend too much time on invalid files to be able to prepare a valid one on time.
-Moreover, a playlist could contain remote files, which may not be accessible quickly at all times.
+First, it could contain only invalid files, or spend too much time on invalid files to prepare a valid one in time.
+It may also contain remote files that are not always reachable.
 A queue of user requests is another example of fallible source.
 Also, if file.ogg is a valid local file, then single("file.ogg") is an infallible source.

 When an output complains about its source being fallible, you have to turn it into an infallible one.
 Many solutions are available.
 The function mksafe takes a source and returns an infallible source, streaming silence when the input stream becomes unavailable.
 In a radio-like stream, silence is not the preferred solution, and you will probably prefer to fallback on an infallible “security” source: